-Platooning – Describes the practice in which students are assigned two teachers as a team: literacy (reading and writing) is taught by a dedicated literacy teacher and math, science and social studies are taught by a teacher who specializes in those areas.
-Bill Roberts platoons from 2nd through 5th grade.
+Platooning – Describes the practice in which students are assigned two teachers as a team, traditionally literacy (reading and writing) is taught by a dedicated literacy teacher and math, science and social studies are taught by a teacher who specializes in those areas.
+Bill Roberts platoons for 1st through 5th grade classrooms.

 PLC – Professional Learning Community – teacher professional development in literacy and instruction that takes place for staff every Friday afternoon.